TSI Program Model

 Ready to implement the Teen Spheres of Influence model?
 Start here!

 The TSI Guidebook will walk you through the council year month by month.

 Why Partner with 4-H?

-4-H is more than what many see as an agricultural center program.
-It is the only positive youth development program tied to the National Land Grant University system.
+4-H is the only positive youth development program tied to the National Land Grant University system.
 Today 4-H is one of the largest youth organizations with over 6 million members engaged in STEM, Leadership, Healthy living and of course Agriculture and Natural Resources.
 4-H brings University expertise, training, curriculum and institutional knowledge to any partnership.
 In a longitudinal study, Tufts University compared 4-Hers with participants in other youth programs.
 The study found 4-Hers have better grades, are two times more likely to attend college, and 41% make healthier life and relationship choices.
 In addition, 4-Hers are 3.4 times more likely to delay sexual intercourse through high school.
-Schools and afterschool providers need Cooperative Extension 4-H partners with the knowledge and experience to effectively train staff and implement needed non-formal, research-based life skills education programs.
+Partnering with 4-H staff provides you access to resources, knowledge and the experience to effectively train staff and implement needed non-formal, research-based life skills education programs.